 7. You should do some detective work to find a reputable breeder

-Never buy a Pomksy from a pet store, even if it’s bargain - everything you save on your initial purchase will go in medical expenses and extra training sessions.
+Never buy a Pomsky from a pet store, even if it’s bargain – everything you save on your initial purchase will go in medical expenses and extra training sessions.

 So are you ready to get a Pomsky?

-By now you most probably have an idea about what getting a Pomsky means, so it’s time to ask yourself if such a dog is the right match for you.
+By now you most probably have an idea of what getting a Pomsky means, so it’s time to ask yourself if such a dog is the right match for you.

 You should consider all possibilities, and there’s more than a few when we’re talking about Pomskies: